Is WAN connectivity slowing you down? Here’s the solution…

 - Global SD-WAN functionality to reduce cost and complexity

 - Easy and fast network deployment with on-demand scalability

 A global SD-WAN service delivers all of the above.
 It removes network infrastructure as a business obstacle, and leverages an optimized global network to be a business opportunity enabler.

-With global SD-WAN as-a-service, new applications can be easily and quickly deployed.
+With Managed SD-WAN as-a-service, new applications can be easily and quickly deployed.
 Controlling and shaping bandwidth for each location is accomplished centrally.
 In fact, the entire WAN is centrally managed with policies, through a single UI.
 There’s no negotiating of new network contracts.
-The global SD-WAN is an on-demand subscription service, so it’s easy to increase your bandwidth anywhere in the world, when you need it.
+The Managed SD-WAN is an on-demand subscription service, so it’s easy to increase your bandwidth anywhere in the world, when you need it.

 Take Skullcandy for example

 Audio manufacturer, Skullcandy, was facing latency and application performance issues over MPLS in Germany, China and Japan.
 Executive teams across different regions around the world could not collaborate effectively due to WAN performance issues.
 They were experiencing disconnects with their Telepresence application, and their cloud-based ERP, SAP Business ByDesign, was running slow.

 Skullcandy addressed their performance issues by moving from MPLS to Aryaka’s global SD-WAN.
 Deployment was complete in hours and the results were phenomenal: